 Another safety net once you return home is your aftercare.
 If your rehab offers aftercare, make sure to keep every appointment.
 If it doesn't, then you must make your own aftercare plan.
 Go to support groups, attend meetings, or see a therapist/counselor.
 These are places where you can process feelings about friends and family and where you will find help handling relapse triggers.
 Aftercare will also strengthen the skills you learned while you were in treatment.

 4. Be of service to others.

-There was one thing I did that helped me as much, if not more than the treatment center.
-As I began sharing my experiences and struggles with newcomers, or those who just entered treatment, I gained confidence in my ability to maintain my sobriety.
-I was able to see how far I had come and it allowed me to let go of what wasn't important and focus on what was.
+One thing I did that helped me as much, if not more, than the treatment center.
+As I began sharing my experiences and struggles with newcomers, or those who just entered treatment, I gained confidence in maintaining my sobriety.
+I was able to see how far I had come, and it allowed me to let go of what wasn't important and focus on what was.

 There are many ways to help someone or make a difference in their lives.
 You can be a big brother or sister to a child in need, volunteer at an animal shelter or local non-profit agency, be a friend to a senior in nursing, or share your story with others in recovery.
 Being meaningful in someone else's life gives the heart a sense of happiness and contentment that has often been missing in our own life.